ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

     ```

 Now you can enter Nextcloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.

+## For More Help Using this Repository

+Visit the NewsHUD Article that covers setup: [https://newshud.net/nextcloud-with-a-document-server-mysql-docker-tutorial/](https://newshud.net "https://newshud.net")

 ## Project Information